-DAY 4 - The River Dart by steam train, boat and bus (Paignton, Dartmouth, Totnes)
+DAY 4 - The River Dart by steam train, boat and bus (Paignton and Dartmouth)

-Take in the sights of Paignton, Dartmouth and Totnes on a Round Robin tour via steam train, riverboat and bus (available April-October).
-Start in Torquay and hop on the No.100 (March 27–September 30) or No.12 bus for the 50 minute journey to Totnes (nine miles / 14.5km), taking time to dip into the cafés and shops of this bohemian market town before boarding the passenger ferry along the River Dart.
-Look out for seals, herons and egrets as you float to maritime Dartmouth (about 90 minutes by boat) – from where you can take a 20 minute (one-mile/1.6km) walk to Dartmouth Castle, or pause for a spot of crabbing and lunch in a waterside bistro.
+Take in the sights of Paignton, Dartmouth by steam train, riverboat and bus (available April-October).
+Start in Torquay and hop on No.12 bus for Paignton Steam Train Station, take the train the Kingswear, then a 5 minute Ferry to Dartmouth, walk to Dartmouth Castle, or pause for a spot of crabbing and lunch in a waterside bistro.